borntofrappe/flutter-beginners-tutorial/README.md

 ---

-To improve the structure of the code extract the class in its own file and import the widget at the top of the script.
+To improve the structure of the code, extract the class in its own file and import the widget at the top of the script.

 ```dart
 import QuoteCard from 'quote_card.dart';